Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

 nonepic abilities.
 Armor or a shield with a special ability must have at least a +1 enhancement bonus.

+### Acid Warding
-**Acid Warding:** The armor absorbs the first 50 points of acid damage per round that the wearer would normally take (similar to the *resist energy* spell).
+The armor absorbs the first 50 points of acid damage per round that the wearer would normally take (similar to the *resist energy* spell).